TuckerFaulk/dcms/README.md

 1. Add a Procfile at the root of the project.

-2. Commited all finalised code and pushed to Github.
+2. Committed all finalised code and pushed to Github.

 3. Open up the dashboard for your react app in Heroku.

-4. Maunally Deploy Branch.
+4. Manually Deploy Branch.

 5. Click the "Open App" button.